mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Discussion object with the following attribute:comment (Comment object),Request body should contain parts with the following names:discussion: JSON Discussion object with the following attributes:title (string), must be 100 characters in length or lesscomment (Comment object)file: (optional) file to attach to the new commentSee Multipart Uploads for more information on parts.
+Discussion object with the following attribute: comment (Comment object),Request body should contain parts with the following names:
+discussion: JSON Discussion object with the following attributes:title (string), must be 100 characters in length or lesscomment (Comment object)
+file: (optional) file to attach to the new commentSee Multipart Uploads for more information on parts.

 **Type:** object